jproyo/jproyo.github.io/_posts/2021-03-17-encoding-effects-with-freer-simple.markdown

 to the system in order to complete my identification process.
 {% endhighlight %}

 This is also known as ***KYC (Known your Customer)*** process.
-So, lets assume that we need to run this kind of process and identify properly to the user asking for some personal documentation to verify his identity.
+So, lets assume that we need to run this kind of process and identify the user, asking for some personal documentation to verify them.
 In that case we need to be able to provide some mean to the user that is already registered in our System to allow them upload those documents.

-**W.l.g.** lets assume that our Solution is going to use **AWS S3** as a Storage Provider for the documentation and **PostgreSQL** as a Relational Database for storing related data to that user and document.
+Lets assume **w.l.o.g.** that our Solution is going to use **AWS S3** as a Storage Provider for the documentation and **PostgreSQL** as a Relational Database for storing related data to that user and document.
 We are going to need that DB in order to store the **reference or document path to S3** in order to be able to recover that specific document later if it is requested by the user or by other means.

 On the other hand we are going to expose this capability as a *REST API* endpoint and we are going to use [**servant**](https://hackage.haskell.org/package/servant) for that matter.